 Exactly when and what we eat is less important than how we feel about eating.
 Our goal in recovery is to achieve a peaceful co-existence with food and be neither obsessed or afraid of what we are eating and how much we are eating.

 It is natural and normal to experience recovery as a winding road, not a straight line.
 Sometimes we will under-eat.
 Sometimes we will over-eat.
 Some of us may purge.
-Some of us may hit fear in the face and need to retreat for a while.
+Some of us may really struggle with becoming a normal eater after our eating disorder.
 What matters is that we observe what’s going on, reach out for help, gather our resources, and begin again.